MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/reference/context.md

 ### updatedProperties

-An array of strings with values that have changed since the last time it was passed and [parameters](#parameters).
+An array of strings with values that changed since the last time it was passed and [parameters](#parameters).
 More information: [updatedProperties](updatedproperties.md)

 **Type**: `string[]`